 These memory foam slippers are great for wearing around the house.
 They are easy to slip on and are machine washable meaning that you can always keep them clean.

-This pair come with a fleece lining to help cold feet and a cotton insole.
+This pair comes with a warm fuzzy lining to help cold feet and are breathable as well.
 They also have a rubber sole meaning you can wear them inside and outside.

 Want something a little more stylish then how about Ugg Women’s Coquette slippers that are fur-lined.
 These are the ultimate fashionista slippers but not just because of how they look.
 This particular brand of slippers is so popular because of how warm they are and also because of their durability.